Month: November 2020

 Flashlights allow technicians to see in low light areas, such as dark work areas or machine interiors.
 Using certain apps, flashlights can also function as strobe lights to inspect rotating, oscillating, or vibrating equipment.

-Location Tracking
+GPS and Location Tracking

 Condition Monitoring Apps and Hardware